-This shall be a small committee, which will include at least two elected pilots and a FAI Steward.
-Task setting and selection remains the ultimate responsibility of the Competition Director, but a task will not be flown without prior reference to the TAC.
+This shall be a small committee, which will include at least two elected pilots and one FAI Steward.
+Task setting and selection remains the ultimate responsibility of the Meet Director, but a task will not be flown without prior reference to the TAC.

-The Competition Director may replace a Task Committee member after consultation with the other committee members.
-This may deemed necessary when a committee member is too late or otherwise not present.
+The Meet Director may replace a Task Committee member after consultation with the other committee members.
+This may be deemed necessary when a committee member is too late or otherwise not present.